-2.7 Other Resource Requirements
+2.7 OTHER RESOURCE USAGES

-The project is entirely software and will not require any physical materials or parts.
-For the rose's database we'll utilize a server, and various documents holding information on all of

-Dr. Buck's roses as well as the applicable pests that could threaten those flowers.
-Furthermore, we'll need access to weather data for calculations of degree days for determining upcoming flower blooming and pest hatching estimations.
-Additionally we will be purchasing a website domain name for hosting the site.
+As per the 'other resource requirements' from the former design document, the project is entirely software and will not require any physical materials or parts.
+For the rose's database we've utilized a server, and various tables holding the documents of information on all of Dr. Buck's roses as well as the applicable pests that could threaten those flowers which we were provided with.
+Furthermore, we've used weather data from NOAA for calculations of degree days for determining upcoming flower blooming and pest hatching estimations.
+Additionally, we've purchased a website domain name for the site which we gave off to the client.

-3 Design
+Design

-3.1 DESIGN CONTENT
+1.11 DESIGN CONTENT